 I know it will be heartbreaking, but keep your head high and try not to become discouraged.
 This is a very competitive field and many extremely intelligent, competent, and passionate applicants get denied every single year.
 If you wish to reapply to the same programs you've previously applied to, take the initiative to reach out to members of the program.
 If you are persistent in showing that you'll stop at nothing to become a part of their program, they'll likely take the time to briefly sit down with you and give you a list of some things you can work on to strengthen your application for the following application cycle.
 Take this advice and run with it.
 Research events and information sessions that they are holding and make yourself a known name/face to the faculty and staff of the program.

 Also, once you have submitted your application through PTCAS, I highly recommend printing it out so that in the event that you do not get accepted, you can sit down and look at every single component of your application to see where you may have gotten low scores.
 You can even ask some of the physical therapists you've worked with to go over your application with you to see what recommendations they may have regarding strengthening different components of it.
 After all, they've gone through this whole process too, so they'll likely have some valuable information and advice for you moving forward!
+Some of my recommendations for strengthening your application are:

 I didn't get accepted to my #1 choice and almost declined my offer from Shenandoah because I wanted to attend that program so badly.
 But I am SO glad that I did accept the offer because they have a wonderful program and I am about to start a brand new, exciting experience.
 My #1 choice for DPT school was also the same school where I got my B.S.
 Degree.
 So now, I get to move, branch out, make new connections, and be exposed to a whole new atmosphere/kind of scenery that I would not have been able to had I waited and tried to reapply during the current application cycle.
 Things don't always work out the way we want them to, but often times these are blessings in disguise.